 1. Choose an Adoption Agency or Professional

 Choosing an agency or professional to help you navigate this process is a must!
 It would be a good idea to research and meet with a few options before you make your choice.
 Even if you have not yet made the decision on adoption, or are still weighing your options, it would be a good idea to start the process as soon as possible.
 Every agency or professional will be slightly different.
 Meeting with an Adoption Advisor will give you an idea of what to expect during your adoption progression.
 This is the person who will be your advocate through it all.
 She will be your constant support, helping you over hurdles and cheering for you every step of the way.
 Getting to know an Adoption Advisor can be very helpful.
 You will want to make sure you like this person and they are easy to talk to.
 They will also need to be easy to get in contact with, as you will have many questions and concerns through this.
 They will help you sort through paperwork.
 They know the rules and regulations.
 They understand adoption laws and what is and isn’t allowed.
 You will be able to look through family profiles.
 When you find a possible family for your child, your Adoption Advisor will schedule a time for you to talk with them.
-Your Adoption Advisor will be your friend, counsellor and support during this stressful time.
+Your Adoption Advisor will be your friend, counselor and support during this stressful time.

 2. Your Adoption Plan